The Smart Street Lighting Project

 Stage 2: Design

 Commenced in November 2020 and will continue throughout the project lifetime.
 The contractors' design team will design street lighting solutions to achieve sufficient lighting to enable safe movement by pedestrians and cyclists, reducing opportunities for crime and enabling drivers to see hazards on the street.
 Where street lighting is installed along highways, the installations must comply with current standards of lighting.
-Throughout this activity, the Bradford Council’s Smart Street Lighting design team will check all submitted designs against contract set standards and requirements.
+Throughout this activity, the Bradford Council Smart Street Lighting design team will check all submitted designs against contract set standards and requirements.

 Stage 3: Installation, fitting and replacement works

-This was expected to commence in Spring 2021.
-However, due to impacts of Covid and global material supply issues, the installation works commenced in June 2021 but suffered a halt of works and periods of cessation of supplies resulting in an adjustment of programme and change of project end date.
 The installation stage will see older columns replaced entirely and newer columns identified as being in good working order will be retained and all will have new energy saving LED lamps fitted.
 The installation works progress in professional teams according to the range of skills.
 This means that some teams will work through a street at different times to another, this work will be coordinated but not necessarily on the same days.
 For example, the luminaire electrical team are quicker than the column fitting with luminaires, therefore a street may have several luminaires replaced several weeks before the columns in need of replacing and their luminaires are completed.
-Stage 3 is expected to reach completion by end of August 2024.
+Stage 3 encountered some delays and is now expected to reach completion by November 2024.

 What about lighting in world heritage areas, conservation areas, wall brackets and other specialist lighting across the district?